 - Turn on the jump starter.

 - Try to turn the car on.
 Only try cranking the engine for about 5 seconds at most.
-If the vehicle won’t start, wait 2-3 minutes before making a second attempt.
+If the vehicle doesn’t start, wait 2-3 minutes before making a second attempt.

 - Once the vehicle starts, turn off the battery charger and remove the black clamp first, followed by the red clamp.